-This is a new service that charges exactly the same price as a taxi, but allows you to book in advance, and gives you the advantages of a limo service: pay online in advance, and get a named driver (you’re sent the details in advance) who will wait for you in the terminal with a name board, will wait up to an hour if your flight is delayed, speaks English, and can provide insight to Rome as well as tourist advice.
+‘Welcome Pickups’ is a new service that charges just €4 more than a taxi, but allows you to book in advance, and gives you the advantages of a limo service: pay online in advance, and get a named driver (you’re emailed their details in advance) who will wait for you in the terminal with a name board, will wait up to an hour if your flight is delayed, speaks English, and can provide insight to Rome as well as tourist advice.
 Book a Welcome Pickup >

 There are two kinds of train that service Fiumicino: the express and the local train.

 The ‘Leonardo Express’ takes 30 minutes to get to Termini, Rome’s main train station.
 It’s modern, direct, air-conditioned, has wheelchair accessible toilets on board, and is very frequent.
 It costs €14 each way.
-Buy your Leonardo Express train ticket here =>]
+Buy your Leonardo Express ticket in advance here >

 The local FL1 metropolitan train is slower but cheaper.
 At the station it might be signed as ‘Orte’, ‘Monterotondo’ or ‘Fara Sabina’, and stops at several stations in Rome including Trastevere, Ostiense, Tuscolana and Tiburtina.
 Ostiense and Tiburtina stations are both connected to the Metro.
 There are toilets on board (one of which is wheelchair accessible) available in the front and back carriages, and tickets to the city are €8.
 Book your local train ticket here >

-Tickets can be bought from the machines in the airport station, or from the ticket booth or private ticket stand if open, though you sometimes get charged a small booking fee.
+If you don’t book your train ticket in advance, they can be bought from the machines in the airport station, or from the ticket booth or private ticket stand if open, though you sometimes get charged a small booking fee.
 Either of the options above will leave you at a train station, and from there you will of course have to travel to your final destination.

 Taxis are meant to charge a set fee for anywhere in the city, currently €48 per car for up to four passengers including baggage, to destinations within the Aurelian Walls (essentially the city center).
 If your destination is outside the walls they will use the meter, which can work out more expensive.
 However some drivers will try to add ‘extras’ on, or rely on you not knowing what the set fee is.
 Even though it’s expensive and subject to traffic restrictions, a cab will drop you directly at your hotel.

 There are several bus companies that run coaches into the city.
 These usually stop at Termini, though some will stop in the Vatican area too before continuing to Termini.
 At €4-6, they are the cheapest option, but they are subject to the vagaries of traffic.
 Some of the coach companies also tend not to leave until they are full, which means you may be sitting on the coach for thirty minutes or more, waiting for other passengers.
-The coaches stop running at 11.30pm but there is a limited night coach service to Rome from Fiumicino.
+Book your coach from Fiumicino to Rome here >

-A little more luxurious than the coach, these smaller buses also have the advantage of dropping you and your luggage direct to the door of your hotel.
+A little more luxurious than the coach, these luxury mini-vans also have the advantage of dropping you and your luggage direct to the door of your hotel.
 However you also have to share with people going to their hotels too, so the end of your journey may end up a little delayed.
 Book your shuttle here >

 |Drops you at hotel, personal service, waits for your flight 24-hour service, transparent pricing.||Subject to traffic.||Book Now >|

 |Drops you at hotel||Subject to traffic, bad reputation for ‘hidden extras’||Pay on board|

 Leonardo Express train